abhairaj/gurbani-graph/README.md

 ## **4. Strict Mode for Full Shabds or Pauris**

 > **“Convert this entire shabd into TTL using the Gurbani Graph ontology exactly.
-Each line must be modeled as a `shabd:Line` with all required predicates.”**
+Each line must be modeled as a `gg:Tuk` with all required predicates.”**

 ---